 The fact sheet provides useful information on each step of a colonoscopy procedure.
 It discusses each stage from referral to discussion of the colonoscopy results.

 This video explains an Aboriginal and Torres Strait Islander person's rights, choices and what they need to do if they are referred for a colonoscopy.
 It outlines why emptying the bowel properly before a colonoscopy is so important.

 Share these resources

-Please share these resources with your Aboriginal and Torres Strait Islander patients, their carers and colleagues who may be interested in these new resources.
+Please share the video and fact sheet with your Aboriginal and Torres Strait Islander patients, their carers and your colleagues.

 If you would like to screen the video at your healthcare practice or clinic, contact the Clinical Care Standards team at email@example.com.